sunfishstanford/sunfishstanford.github.io/_posts/2023-03-18-ThermodynamicTemperature.md

 Therefore, if experimenter Alice measures the unknown temperature using a reference reservoir at $$T_{R1}$$ defined to be at 1 degree, the result in Alice's temperature scale would be $$T_{Alice} = \lvert Q/Q_{R1} \rvert$$.
 Similarly, experimenter Bob, using reference $$T_{R2}$$ defined to be at 1 degree, would measure in Bob's temperature scale $$T_{Bob} = \lvert Q/Q_{R2} \rvert$$.
 And you could always convert between the two temperature scales using the scaling factor $$\lvert Q_{R1}/Q_{R2} \rvert$$.
 Therefore we have the consistency that were looking for.

+Finally, we won't discuss it here, but the thermodynamic temperature scale can be shown to be the same as the temperatur measured by an ideal-gas thermometer.

-Let’s take a step back and think about what this means.
+Let’s take a step back and think about what we just went through.

-By using the ratios of heat flow of Carnot engines to define our ratio of temperatures, we see that due to the Second Law of Thermodynamics,

-give the efficiency formula
+- The Second Law of Thermodynamics led us to conclude that all Carnot engines operating between a given pair of temperatures must have the same efficiency
+- This implies that the ratio of heat flows for any Carnot engine is uniquely determined by its temperature pair
+- Therefore, we can take any set of reservoirs at different temperatures and associate with them a set of heat flows that result when we attach various Carnot engines to those reservoirs.
+The absolute value of the ratio of heat flows for any pair of reservoirs is unique, independent of what combination of Carnot engines we choose to hook up.
+- This allows us to define a thermodynamic temperature scale that is simply proportional to the ratio of heat flows
+- Furthermore, any Carnot engine operating between two temperatures can be considered to be a combination of two Carnot engine in series, where the two Carnot engines share a third temperature/reservoir
+- Therefore, any experimenter can arbitrarily choose a reference reservoir with temperature defined to be one degree, and the resultant measurements made this way will be consistent with any other experimenter's choice of reference reservoir, up to a scaling constant

 ---

 [Comment on Mastodon](https://hachyderm.io/@Sunfishstanford/109960227623861947){:target="_blank"}